davadazaita/davadazaita/README.md

 ## Think It.
 The user experience perspective.

-<h3>In this version, the drivers get so excited that they won't want to get out...</h3>
+<h3>In this version, the pilots get so excited that they won't want to get out...</h3>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/bc5c1416-9ec8-4a95-8726-0e24b47ca41b" />